When You’re Worried About a Veteran or First Responder You Love

 A Critical Reminder for Families

-You can offer resources.
+You can offer support, encouragement, and resources.

-If You’re Ready to Take the Next Step
+How to Take the Next Step

 - Encourage a conversation with a licensed therapist or clinician

-- Explore Veteran-specific peer support communities
+- Explore Veterans‑specific peer support communities

 - Reach out if you’re worried about immediate safety